How to Make a Japanese Zen Garden in Southern California

 The oft-cited, quintessential example of a Zen Garden is the Ryoan-ji Temple in Japan.
 This burial place of emperors in Northwestern Kyoto is famed for its enigmatic rock garden.
 Within a modestly sized rectangular area, five sets of boulders seem randomly placed in a sea of white gravel.
 More than a million visitors a year come to sit and gaze upon this dry landscape.

 However, rock gardens are only one aspect of Zen design.
-The concepts of tranquility and peace of mind have remained constant, but expressions of these ideals have evolved over time, exemplified in different ways through centuries of Japanese landscaping.
+The concepts of tranquility and peace of mind have remained constant, but expressions of these ideas have evolved over time, exemplified in different ways through centuries of Japanese landscaping.
 For example, wealthier people began to add outdoor tea houses to mimic the journey to a place of spiritual pilgrimage.
 Outside of a traditional tea house, it was customary to wash one’s hands and mouth to cleanse before entering.
 As a result, incorporating moving water became a staple of this garden design genre.

 Unifying these aspects of Zen garden design is one key idea.
 Capture this concept, and you’ll be on your way to understanding the principles behind Japanese landscaping.